 Small Changes have a Big Impact

-Avoid exposure by changing what you buy, be conscious, strive for health, not just for yourself personally and for your family but for our marine life and environment.
+Avoid exposure by changing what you buy, be conscious, buy an eco-friendly product, strive for health, and not just for yourself personally and for your family but our marine life and environment.

 The kitchen and bathroom are two good places to start and here are some easy ideas to propel you into ‘plastic free’ bliss.

 - If you must drink your G & T with a straw, make it a glass straw or stainless steel one.
 I personally LOVE the glass straws!
 Our handy packs come with 2 straws and a metal straw cleaner and have a cute little carry pouch.

 - Swap plastic glad wrap for beeswax or silicon bowl covers.
 Use a plate to cover a bowl, nothing can be easier or as cost effective than that!

 - Exchange your dishwashing detergent for a natural dish soap block or make your own DIY chemical free cleaner.
 Alternatively take your bottle to a refill station at a bulk food store.

 - Start swapping plastics for storage replacements like stainless steel, ceramic, earthenware, wood, glass or silicon.

 - Take your own cloth produce bags ( available in either 100% cotton, drawstring close open weave S,M,L sets or solid organic cotton drawstring bags for smaller produce items ) to the supermarket and REFUSE plastic shopping bags.
 For a tiny investment you can have a stylish 'Us & the Earth' branded 100% organic cotton mesh shopping bag!